leo7736/leo7736/README.md

 # 💫 About Me:
-As a data analyst fresher, I am excited about the potential of data to provide valuable insights and drive informed decision-making.
+As a data analyst, I am excited about the potential of data to provide valuable insights and drive informed decision-making.
 I possess a strong foundation in data analysis and visualization techniques, with experience in SQL and Python programming and proficiency in tools such as Excel and Power BI.
 I am eager to apply my skills and knowledge to real-world challenges and contribute to the success of organizations.
 I am a detail-oriented and analytical thinker who thrives in a collaborative environment and is always seeking to learn and grow.

 ## 🌐 Socials: